interestingzhuo/Morph/README.md

 ### Visualization

-If you want to visualize the motion as .fbx, you can take a look at an example script in `SMPL-to-FBX/Convert.py` to
+If you want to visualize the motion as .fbx, you can take a look at an example script in `SMPL-to-FBX/Convert.py`.

 ### Citation